 The use of ZOLADEX in patients at particular risk of developing ureteral obstruction or spinal cord compression should be considered carefully and the patients monitored closely during the first month of therapy.
 Patients with ureteral obstruction or spinal cord compression should have appropriate treatment prior to initiation of ZOLADEX therapy [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

-Patients should be informed that diabetes or loss of glycemic control in patients with preexisting diabetes has been reported during treatment with GnRH agonists, including ZOLADEX.
-Therefore, consideration should be given to monitoring blood glucose and/or glycosylated hemoglobin (HbA1c) periodically in patients receiving ZOLADEX [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].
+Patients should be informed that diabetes or loss of glycemic control in patients with pre-existing diabetes has been reported during treatment with GnRH agonists, including ZOLADEX.
+Therefore, consideration should be given to monitoring blood glucose and/or glycosylated hemoglobin (HbA1c) periodically in patients receiving ZOLADEX [see WARNINGS AND PRECAUTIONS].

 A small increased risk of developing myocardial infarction, sudden cardiac death and stroke has been reported in association with use of GnRH agonists in men.
 Patients receiving a GnRH agonist should be monitored for symptoms and signs suggestive of development of cardiovascular disease and be managed according to current clinical practice [see WARNINGS AND PRECAUTIONS].

 - Menstruation should stop with effective doses of ZOLADEX.
 The patient should notify her physician if regular menstruation persists.
 Patients missing one or more successive doses of ZOLADEX may experience breakthrough menstrual bleeding [see WARNINGS AND PRECAUTIONS].